JUI activist injured in Bajaur bomb blast

 Sources said that injured Maulana Abdus Salam was first taken to the District Headquarters Hospital in Khar but later referred to a hospital in Peshawar because of his precarious condition.

-A large number of party workers and activists participated in the rally due to which vehicular traffic.
+A large number of party workers and activists participated in the rally due to which vehicular traffic on Bajaur-Peshawar road remained suspended for hours.